Rashidikn1/Analysis-on-Crime-Patterns-in-Boston/README.md

 You can try the application online by clicking [here](https://rashid01.shinyapps.io/crime/).

+**Note:** The website may take a few moments to load the first time you access it.

 ## Libraries and Data Loading

 The application begins by loading necessary libraries such as `shiny`, `dplyr`, `ggplot2`, `leaflet`, and `scales`.
 These libraries are essential for data manipulation, visualization, and creating interactive maps.